Aptose Reports Results for the Third Quarter Ended September 30, 2019

-The net loss for the quarter ended September 30, 2018 was $5.5 million ($0.16 per share) compared with $2.6 million ($0.11 per share) in the quarter ended September 30, 2017.
-Total cash and cash equivalents and investments as of September 30, 2018 were $15.6 million, and subsequent to September 30, 2018, $3.7 million and $1.5 million was raised through the At-The-Market facility with Cantor Fitzgerald and the Common Share Purchase Agreement with Aspire Capital, respectively.
-Based on current operations, cash on hand provides the Company with sufficient resources to fund research and development and operations into Q4 2019.
+The net loss for the quarter ended September 30, 2019 was $6.8 million ($0.12 per share) compared with $5.5 million ($0.16 per share) for the quarter ended September 30, 2018.
+Total cash and cash equivalents and investments as of September 30, 2019 were $30.2 million.
+Based on current operations, cash on hand and committed capital provide the Company with sufficient resources to fund all planned Company operations including research and development into 2H 2020.

-The results of operations for the three and nine months ended September 30, 2018 and 2017 are presented below:
+A summary of the results of operations for the three-month and nine-month periods ended September 30, 2019 and 2018 is presented below:

 |Revenues||$ -||$ -||$ -||$ -|